daxmawal/StarPU-Inference-Server/docs/docker_guide.md

 Run through Docker + NVIDIA setup to build, launch, and validate the StarPU inference server in a reproducible environment.

-> **⚠️ Warning:** Prebuilt images are not published yet; you must build the image locally until a release is available.
+> **⚠️ Warning:** Prebuilt images are not published yet, you must build the image locally until a release is available.
 >
 > **Tested environment:** Ubuntu 22.04 LTS on an NVIDIA GPU host with local sudo access.